 Applying warmth to a painful knee often relieves the pain and stiffness of osteoarthritis.
-Heat lamps are popular, but a hot-water bottle or reheatable pad are just as effective.
+Heat lamps, a hotwater bottle or a reheatable pad are effective ways of applying heat.
 This can be helpful if you have a flare-up of pain or when you've done a bit too much.
 An ice pack can also help.
 You can apply heat or cold to the painful area for about 15 minutes and you can repeat treatment throughout the day.
-Make sure the temperature of your skin has returned to normal before reapplying to prevent any tissue damage.
+Make sure the temperature of your skin has returned to normal before re-applying to prevent any tissue damage.
 Warning: Don't apply ice/ heat packs or hot water bottles directly to your skin.
 Make sure there are some layers of cloth to protect your skin (e.g. about three centimetres of towel).